-My journey began in a health-food shop in Lewisham, South London, at the age of somewhere between six and eight years.
+My journey began in a health-food shop in Lewisham, South London, at the age of eight years.
 I picked up a leaflet about factory farming with a picture of a very unhappy cow on it, and made an instant and abiding decision to become vegetarian.

 Fast forward to my late twenties.
-I have acquired a batchelors degree in biomedical sciences, a medical degree, and membership of the Royal College of Paediatrics and Child Health.
-I am doing a masters degree in public health and swanning around Bloomsbury in my ripped jeans, riding my bike and shopping at Planet Organic.
-I take a module on ‘Diet-related Chronic Disease’ and write an essay on the role of sugar consumption in childhood obesity.
+I’ve acquired a batchelors degree in biomedical sciences (BSc, 1997) and a medical degree (MB BS, 2000) from St George’s Hospital Medical School in London, and membership of the Royal College of Paediatrics and Child Health (MRCPCH, 2004).
+I’m doing a masters degree in public health at the London School of Hygiene and Tropical Medicine (MSc, 2005) and swanning around Bloomsbury in my ripped jeans, riding my bike and shopping at Planet Organic.
+I take a module entitled ‘Diet-related Chronic Disease’ and write an essay on the role of sugar consumption in childhood obesity.
 I learn some statistics and the meaning of the word “epidemiology”.

-Then my mother has a heart attack.
-At the age of 52.
+Then my mum has a heart attack: at the age of 53.
 The cardiologist who admits her is the same person who taught me cardiology at medical school.
-He says he will eat his hat if she has had a heart attack.
+He says he will eat his hat if she has had a heart attack (she eats brown bread and rides a bike).
 He never comes back to tell us how it tasted.

 I go vegan.
 For the first time.
-My mother goes vegan.
-For a bit.
+My mum goes vegan.
+For a week.
 My partner does not go vegan.
 I look for support and start a blog and spend hours in the kitchen trying to replicate ridiculously complicated recipes full of strange and expensive ingredients.
 I give up.
 And then I have babies: two at once!

-I wasn’t vegan when I was pregnant or breastfeeding (I breastfed for 13 months), but when my daughters were 18 months old I realised that whatever I chose to feed them then was going to set the pattern for the rest of their childhood, if not the rest of their lives.
-It would be much more difficult to change their diet when they were older and more set in their ways.
+I wasn’t vegan when I was pregnant or breastfeeding, but when my daughters were 18 months old I realised that whatever I chose to feed them then was going to set the pattern for the rest of their childhood, if not the rest of their lives.
 So I took a deep breath and on 1st January 2012 I became vegan for the second time, and decided to raise vegan children.

-As I am writing this I have two bright, beautiful, healthy, eight-year-old girls.
-They have clear skin, shiny hair and perfect teeth (no caries).
+As I am writing this (September 2018) I have two bright, healthy, eight-year-old girls.
+They have clear skin, shiny hair and “perfect teeth” (the dentist’s words, not mine).
 They are somewhere between the 25th and 75th centiles for all their growth parameters.
 They cycle, swim, dance, do yoga, and run races.
 Neither of them has ever been admitted to hospital.
-They have barely ever been ill.

 With love and good scientific healing,